Ambit Energy is an MLM that provides natural gas and electric services to consumers in US states where it is permitted.

 Then and only then could Ambit compete like a winner and shed itself of negative press and horrible reviews.

-So listen up: There are better ways to make money that don’t involve spamming your friends on Facebook and approaching family to join your business.
+So listen up: There are better ways to make money online that don’t involve spamming your friends on Facebook and approaching family to join your business.

 In other words, you might like our training because it teaches the “good life” without peddling energy products to your family and friends.
-And a bunch of other people like it.